Goat Shank Rice and Beans

 Rice

-- Toast the rice in a 350 F oven for 20-25 minutes or until aromatic and lightly browned, then remove, cool and reserve.
+- Toast the rice in a 350 F oven for 20-25 minutes or until aromatic and lightly browned.

-- Pour the shank cooking liquid into a container and measure it’s volume-you need 1.5 cups to cook the rice.
-If you have too much liquid, cook it down for a few minutes, if you have too little, add water or stock to make up the difference.
+- Pour the shank cooking liquid into a container and measure it-you need 1.5 cups to cook the rice.
+If you have too much liquid, cook it down, if you have too little, add water or stock to make up the difference.
 Taste the cooking liquid and adjust the seasoning for salt if needed—it should be well-seasoned.

 - Allow the rice to rest for 5-10 minutes.